 A combined Charging System (CCS) is an open standard typically found in electric vehicles made by North American and European car makers.
 Almost all North American EV makers use CCS (except Tesla)

-Tesla developed their standard for use on their proprietary DC fast chargers (called Tesla Superchargers), which are only accessible by Tesla owners.
+Tesla developed their (North American Charging Standard or NACS) standard for use on their proprietary DC fast chargers (called Tesla Superchargers), which are only accessible by Tesla owners.

 The good news is your electric vehicle can guide you to any supported charger through the navigation and trip-planning software within your infotainment system.